-Dawn, May 24th 1915.
+Dawn, 24 May 1915.
 Venice had its first awakening of war from the sky.
 The city heard the wail of the air raid sirens, then there was a long wait interrupted by the rattle of the defence guns, and the thump of the bombs dropping into the water of the lagoon.
 A century after the beginning of First World War, “Venice defends itself 1915 – 1918”, curated by Claudio Franzini and based in Palazzo Fortuny, tells us the unusual situation of the city at the time of the Great War with 350 original photos from the Archivio Storico Fotograﬁco of the Fondazione Musei Civici di Venezia: an overview of the dramatic nature of the events, focusing both on historical perspective and collective memory.

 In that first day of the war, the city was not caught completely defenceless.
 Although its defensive organisation was still incomplete, squads of lookouts had been formed and were stationed lying in wait on the roof terraces day and night to sight the enemy.
 There were soldiers, as well as the Venetians and the many volunteers who rushed there, among whom writers and artists.
 ‘Keep watch on the air!’, was their cry, coined by the armed poet Gabriele D’Annunzio.
 Sensory devices were invented to hear the roar of the motors.
 The city waited below with anxiety for the crash of the bombs.
 From 1915 to 1918 there were 42 air raids dropping a total of 1029 bombs on the city, causing material damages and 52 victims among the population.